We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The author takes a cognitive-behavioral therapy approach to promoting healthy sleep behaviors.
-The book also offers techniques for relaxation and stress elimination and ways to improve negative thoughts about sleep.
+The author takes a cognitive behavioral therapy (CBT) approach to promote healthy sleep behaviors.
+The book also offers relaxation and stress reduction techniques and ways to improve negative thoughts about sleep.

 The co-authors of this book are veterans with post-traumatic stress disorder (PTSD).

-The book provides techniques for people who have experienced trauma to help them make peace, live in the present, and build a better future for themselves.
+The book provides techniques for people who have experienced trauma to help them make peace with their past experiences, live in the present, and build a better future for themselves.